mulcmu/home-skainet/README.md

 ## TODO:

-Add some links and pictures to readme.
+Add a feedback sound when command is recognized and sent to HA.
+Add a sound when wakeword activation expires.

 Cleanup compile warnings.